ChingWhee/tp/docs/DeveloperGuide.md

 2. [Gradle](https://gradle.org/) - Used for build automation

 ## Design & implementation
+The design of KitchenCTRL follows a modular and layered architecture to promote separation of concerns and facilitate testing, debugging, and future feature expansion.
+Each component is responsible for a distinct part of the system's functionality.

 The design and implementation of KitchenCTRL has been broken down into various sections
 - [Architecture](#architecture)